-D. AIDING AND ABETTING
+E. AIDING AND ABETTING

-Aiding and Abetting occurs when one aids, assists, facilitates, promotes, or encourages the commission of Prohibited Conduct by a Participant, including but not limited to, knowingly:
+Aiding and Abetting is any act taken with the purpose of facilitating, promoting, or encouraging the commission of Prohibited Conduct by a Participant.
+Aiding and Abetting also includes, without limitation, knowingly:

-1. Allowing any person who has been identified as suspended or otherwise ineligible by USEF to be in any way associated with or employed by an organization affiliated with or holding itself out as affiliated with USEF, an NGB, LAO, the USOPC or the Olympic & Paralympic Movement;

-- 2. Allowing any person who has been identified as suspended or otherwise ineligible by USEF to coach or instruct Participants: - 3.
-Allowing any person who has been identified as ineligible by USEF to have ownership interest in a facility, an organization, or its related entities, if that facility/organization/related entity is affiliated with or holds itself out as affiliated with an NGB, LAO, USOPC or the Olympic & Paralympic Movement. - Providing any coaching-related advice or service to an Athlete who has been identified as suspended or otherwise ineligible by USEF. - 5.
-Allowing any person to violate the terms of their suspension or any other sanctions imposed by USEF.

-In addition, a Participant also violates this Policy if someone acts on behalf of the Participant to engage in Aiding or Abetting, or if the guardian, family member, or Advisor of a Participant, including Minor Participants, engages in Aiding or Abetting.
+- Allowing any person who has been identified as suspended or otherwise ineligible by the Center to be in any way associated with or employed by an organization affiliated with or holding itself out as affiliated with an NGB, LAO, the USOC or the Olympic Movement; - 2.
+Allowing any person who has been identified as suspended or otherwise ineligible by the Center to coach or instruct Participants; - 3.
+Allowing any person who has been identified as ineligible by the Center to have ownership interest in a facility, an organization, or its related entities, if that facility/organization/related entity is affiliated with or holds itself out as affiliated with an NGB, LAO, USOC or the Olympic Movement; - 4.
+Providing any coaching-related advice or service to an Athlete who has been identified as suspended or otherwise ineligible by the Center; - 5.
+Allowing any person to violate the terms of their suspension or any other sanctions imposed by the Center; - 6.
+In addition, a Participant also violates this Policy if someone acts on behalf of the Participant to engage in Aiding or Abetting, or if the guardian, family member, or advisor of a Participant, including Minor Participants, engages in Aiding or Abetting.